 Replacing old counters is one of the top kitchen remodeling projects, and granite still remains a very popular material.
 Currently, the average price to install new granite countertops is $3,500-5,000.

 Many homeowners love the classic look and feel of granite, which works well in both modern and traditional kitchens.
-While it has been loosing some popularity to other materials, such as quartz, granite is still installed in millions of homes around the world.
+While granite counters have been loosing some popularity to other materials, such as quartz, they continue to be installed in millions of homes around the world.

 See costs in your areaStart Here - Enter Your Zip Code